WatsonGroupTCD/Occupation-matrix-control-in-VASP/README.md

 2) To obtain localisation at a specific site (atom and location) and look for the minimum energy occupation.

-More details can be found in the pdf.
+More details can be found in the pdf in each directory.

-26/06/2019  Added patch files for vasp.5.4.4
+26/06/2019  Version 1.2 - added support for vasp.5.4.4

+05/09/2019  Version 1.4 - includes all previous functions with the the addition of of spin orbit.